The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Automorphic Forms

 \subsection{Fourier expansion}

-In this section we recall the Fourier expansions of cuspidal automorphic forms on $\GL_2$ over $\Q$.
+In this section we recall the Fourier expansions of automorphic forms on $\GL_2$ over $\Q$.
 Using canonical inner products on Whittaker models as in \cite{MichelVenkateshGL2}, we obtain particularly pleasant normalizations of Fourier expansions and Bruggeman-Kuznetsov formulas.
 To discuss these, we work in greater generality than is strictly required for the other sections of this paper.

-Let $(\pi,V)$ be an automorphic representation of $\GL_2/\Q$ of conductor $q(\pi)$ and analytic conductor $C(\pi)$ (for a definition, see e.g. \cite[3.1.8]{MichelVenkateshGL2}).
-For $q \in \mathbb{N}$, let The subspace of $V$ consisting of right $K_1(q(\pi))$-invariant vectors of minimal non-negative $\SO_2(\R)$-weight is $1$-dimensional (see \cite{Casselman}, \cite[\S2.2]{DeligneAntwerpII}).
+Let $(\pi,V)$ be a standard generic automorphic representation of $\GL_2/\Q$ of conductor $\cond(\pi)$ and analytic conductor $C(\pi)$ (for a definition, see \cite[3.1.8]{MichelVenkateshGL2}).
+By ``standard'' here we mean, following \cite[2.2.1]{MichelVenkateshGL2}, that $\pi$ occurs in the spectral decomposition of the space of automorphic forms.
+In particular, it is abstractly unitarizable.
+For $q \in \mathbb{N}$, let The subspace of $V$ consisting of right $K_1(\cond(\pi))$-invariant vectors of minimal non-negative $\SO_2(\R)$-weight is $1$-dimensional (see \cite{Casselman}, \cite[\S2.2]{DeligneAntwerpII}).
 Any $\phi$ belonging to this $1$-dimensional subspace is called a \emph{newvector}.
 In Theorem \ref{thm:fe}, we make an explicit choice of a distinguished newvector in this $1$-dimensional space using canonical inner products on Whittakers models.